How our decarbonisation roadmap leads directly to improved sustainability for customers and partners

 Gratkorn

-Last year our Gratkorn mill in Austria boosted its own facilities for handling the delivery, sorting and processing of biomass residues for energy generation – with the aim of further increasing its use of renewable energy from a level of 56% (already up from 41% in 2022).
+Our Gratkorn mill in Austria is boosting its own facilities for handling the delivery, sorting and processing of biomass residues for energy generation – with the aim of further increasing its use of renewable energy from a level of 56% (already up from 41% in 2022).

 This builds on work completed in 2022 to modernise the mill’s boiler 11, when a €35 million investment facilitated switching the boiler’s fuel from coal to a mix of biomass and natural gas – immediately reducing the mill’s carbon emissions by 30%.